mgansler/react-css-grid-virtualized/README.md

 ## What this is about

 When dealing with hugh amounts of data, displaying all of it can hinder rendering performance of the browser.
-[Googles recommends](https://developers.google.com/web/tools/lighthouse/audits/dom-size) to limit the number of DOM elements to 1,500 and to have no more than 60 child nodes for any given element.
+[Google recommends](https://developers.google.com/web/tools/lighthouse/audits/dom-size) to limit the number of DOM elements to 1,500 and to have no more than 60 child nodes for any given element.
 It is important to keep in mind, that a single entry in a list may result in multiple DOM elements.
-To mitigate this issue it is common (best?) practice to [virtualize](https://reactjs.org/docs/optimizing-performance.html#virtualize-long-lists) the DOM, meaning to only render the items actually visible to the user.
+To mitigate this issue it is best practice to [virtualize](https://reactjs.org/docs/optimizing-performance.html#virtualize-long-lists) the DOM, meaning to only render the items actually visible to the user.
 This is also known as lazy rendering or windowing.
-Given 1,000 cute little kittens, only 20 or so are visible on the screen at any given time.
+Given 1,000 cute little kittens, only about 20 are visible on the screen at any given time.
 So why render the 980 others?

 ## Motivation